The Lycoming XR-7755

 Two-Speed, Dual-Rotation85060-800.244 , 0.354

 24 Aug 1944.
 Lycoming engineers Carpenter and Hoffman met with MatCmd civilian employees Ahern, Blackwood Buchtel, and Newman to further discuss reduction gear design.
-Lycoming presented drawings and the following data:
+Lycoming presented reduction gear drawings, weight estimates, proposed propeller shaft sizes and proposed gear ratios.

 MatCmd planned to study the designs, but opined that the choice for flight use would probably be the two-speed dual-rotation.
 Lycoming was to submit a formal study report and final layout in the near future.